JacquesIversen/pp5-react/README.md

 # ![**AuthForm**](src/Assets/ReadMeFiles/signup.png)

 Sign in & Sign Up forms follow same structure to present users a very simple experience.
 An enginebay background set the mood for how this site is supposed to be.
+Using the Signout option in the navbar when logged in will result in a redirect to the feedpage:

 ### My Profile